 Bands and Lids

 I have the amount I need in a small pot of water which I heat so that it is also simmering.
-I use a tongs to retrieve them as needed after the syrup has been poured over the beets, and the air bubbles removed with the cake tester.
-This is an important step which will also ensure that your lids will seal and be sterile.
+I use tongs to retrieve them as needed after the syrup has been poured over the beets, and the air bubbles removed with the cake tester.
+This is an important step that will also ensure that your lids will seal and be sterile.
 I use a cake tester to make certain I get all air bubbles out before I put the sterilized lid and rim on.
 I think this helps the jars seal better as it is eliminating all excess air that may have built up as the syrup gets poured over the beets.

 - 2 cups white vinegar 1 stick of cinnamon

 Put the dry ingredients in a piece of cheesecloth and tie using a twist tie.
 Drop into the liquid mixture, bring to a simmer, and simmer for ten minutes.
 Fill your jar so that the liquid will be a little past the neck of the jar.